Moving away from a legacy system using Scala and Kafka - Part 1

 I’ve written a fairly long article about asynchronous error handling in Scala if you feel like diving in the details.
 Here are the key takeaways:

-• use Either to provide an error channel to your program, rather than using regular try/catch.
-This makes errors clearly visible, to you, to your fellow programmers, and to the compiler, which will prevent indeterminate behaviour.
+.
+This makes errors clearly visible, to you, to your fellow programmers, and to the compiler, which will prevent indeterminate behaviour. - use

 More precise domain modelling